 Dr Catherine M Jackson

-Dr Jackson’s teaching experience spans the modern period, with a focus on chemistry and its connected sciences, including pharmacy and pharmacology.
-She is committed to the relevance of history to science students, reflected in her developing involvement with the history of science option in Part II of the Chemistry degree programme.
+Jackson’s teaching spans the modern period, with a focus on chemistry and its connected sciences, including pharmacy and pharmacology as well as physics.
+She is committed to the importance of history of science to students in the humanities and STEM subjects.
+Jackson teaches historical methodology at undergraduate and postgraduate levels, including a masters option paper on the material culture approach in history of science, medicine, and technology.
+She currently convenes the Supplementary Subject in History of Science and supervises the history of science option in Part II of the MChem degree for the Department of Chemistry.

 Research Interests